sdslabs/Rootex/docs/guides/running_the_editor.rst

 2. Once editor is open you are greeted by the editor UI.

-3. Try to open a level from the File menu > Open Level option.
+3. Try to open a scene from the File menu > Open Scene option.

 .. image:: images/editor.png
 	:alt: Editor UI